emmaszc/Python-Intro/README.md

   * The winner of the election based on popular vote.

-* As an example, the analysis should look similar to the one below:
+* As an example, the analysis looks similar to the one below:

   ```text
   Election Results